If you have an unspent criminal conviction, you may need to declare it to us when we make you an offer that you wish to accept.

 How long does the University keep information about criminal convictions?

-If your conviction is considered relevant, the amount of time we'll keep information will depend on the outcome of the risk assessment process:
+If your conviction is considered relevant, the amount of time we'll keep the information will depend on the outcome of the risk assessment process: